NCSU-Libraries/data-viz-workshops/Python_Open_Labs/README.md

 ## Credits

-These materials were developed by Claire Cahoon and Walt Gurley at the NC State University Libraries.
+These materials were developed by Claire Cahoon and Walt Gurley at the NC State University Libraries, adapted from previous workshop materials by Scott Bailey and Simon Wiles, of Stanford Libraries.